openpnp/openpnp/FAQ.md

 ## How do I reset my configuration?

 Sometimes it's easiest just to completely reset your configuration and start over.
 To do that, just delete the whole OpenPnP configuration directory.
-See the above question for it's location.
+See [Where are configuration and log files located?](#where-are-configuration-and-log-files-located) for it's location.

 ## How do I turn on debug logging?

 First, make sure OpenPnP is not running.

 Next, find your log configuration file.
-See "Where are configuration and log files located?" to do that.
+See [Where are configuration and log files located?](#where-are-configuration-and-log-files-located) to do that.

 Edit the file in any basic text editor and follow the instructions within.

-For instance, if you wanted to turn on driver debug logging, you would find the line that says "### change to debug to log low-level driver activity" and change the "info" string to "debug".
+For instance, if you wanted to turn on driver debug logging, you would find the line that says `### change to debug to log low-level driver activity` and change the `info` string to `debug`.

 Save the file and start OpenPnP.